Understanding Hindsight Goal Relabeling from a Divergence Minimization Perspective: Experiments

-The results in Table \ref{table:results} and Figure \ref{fig:overall-barchart} show that HDM achieves the strongest performance on all environments, while reducing variances in success rates.
+The results in Table \ref{table:results} show that HDM achieves the strongest performance on all environments, while reducing variances in success rates.
 Interestingly, there is no consensus best baseline algorithm, with all five algorithms achieving good results in some environments and subpar performance in others.
-In Figure \ref{fig:ablation-studies} of the appendix, we ablate the additional hyper-parameters introduced by HDM: $\gamma_{\text{hdm}}$ in \eqref{eq:hdm-indicator-weight} and the $\beta$ term in \eqref{overal-objective}.
-Intuitively, $\gamma_{\text{hdm}}$ controls the threshold that determines when an action is considered good enough for imitation, and $\beta$ controls the trade-off between minimizing $f$-divergence and maximizing future goal likelihood in \eqref{overal-objective}.
-The ablation shows that HDM outperforms HER and GCSL across a variety of $\gamma_{\text{hdm}}$ and $\beta$ values.
+Combining HER with HBC (which blindly imitates all actions in hindsight) produces worse results than not imitating at all and only resorting to value learning.
+In contrast, HDM allows for better control over what to imitate.
+Further ablations on HDM are provided in the \ref{fig:ablation-studies} of the appendix, which shows that HDM outperforms HER and GCSL across a variety of $\gamma_{\text{hdm}}$ values.
+Our results indicate that BC alone can only serve as an auxiliary (or perhaps pre-training) objective; value learning is needed to implicitly model the future \eqref{eq:goal-reaching-fewer-steps} and improve the policy.